NeBula-Autonomy/LOCUS/README.md

 The tmuxp script also copies the fiducial calibration file (e.g. `fiducial_calibration_husky4.yaml`), which gives the correct initial position to match the ground truth odometry.
 If this is not updated, the initial pose will be wrong.
 If it does not exist in your `~/.ros` folder, the robot will start at the origin with zero rotation.
 This only matters if you want to compare to our ground truth.

+**Note**: if you want to have locus end automatically after the dataset is finished, uncomment line 109 of the tmuxp config files.

 # Running LOCUS on your own datasets / Robot